Some General Comments on Style Guides

 Usability analysis teaches that "typical" users are easily confounded by certain common design pitfalls; to be fair, some of these pitfalls are due to the limits of HTML as a layout language, or to the unclear boundaries between the page being viewed and the browser application that displays it.
 Every designer must make some key decisions on the layout of pages, the inclusion and placement of navigation and branding elements, the appearance of text on the pages, and the order in which pages should be viewed; the designer's challenge is to make decisions that result in an appropriate experience for the target audience.

 Designers must develop a style guide for the look and feel that they want: if a set of font faces is used for a specific category of element, document it.
 If the navigation scheme requires a specific color combination, document exactly which colors belong in which circumstances.
-A formal style guide that specifies how the pages are to look provides a benchmark for quality control to test against; even more importantly, though, a formal style guide provides a baseline that quality assurance can work with to suggest improvements.
+A formal style guide that specifies how the pages are to look provides a benchmark for quality control to test against; even more importantly, though, a formal style guide provides a baseline that quality assurance can work with to suggest improvements.## Some Online Examples

 Here are some examples of style guides that discuss design considerations and the reasons behind making certain decisions; please note that these are exit links, pointing at external web sites.